Grants are money you do not need to pay back if you do not withdraw from your courses.

-- If at any time a student’s enrollment status drops below half-time they must complete the Student Loan Exit Counseling process.
-Failure to complete this will result in a hold being placed on all student records.
+- If a student’s enrollment status drops below half-time, they must complete the Student Loan Exit Counseling process.
+Failure to meet this will result in a hold on all student records.

-The Texas Higher Education Coordinating Board has a list:
+The Texas Higher Education Coordinating Board lists Types of Financial

 As a Veteran, you qualify for specific benefits, including financial aid or special tuition rates.

-College work-study is a student assistance program, which provides part-time employment for students.
+College work-study is a student assistance program that provides students with part-time employment.
 The earnings can be used to help pay educational expenses.
-Both on campus and off campus positions are available.
+Both on-campus and off-campus positions are available.